 4. Access educational opportunities for youths online and through local trade and community college resources.

 5. Create community involvement that provides mentors and apprenticeship opportunities leading to fulltime/part time employment for youths.

 6. Monitor and assist resident counselors in the implementation of independent living activities.

 7. Facilitate after care planning and continuing care services that promote employment, responsible housing choices, and other independent living skills.

 8. Engage in daily living maintenance activities with youths and other staff such as lawn care, chores, meal preparation, nutritional planning, transportation, assessing resources for transportation, personal maintenance, etc.

 9. Implement the full scope of the model of care trained and utilized in the program including a goal and skill-based curriculum, principles of learning theory, group and individualized systems of motivation, and focused therapeutic interventions.

 10. Engage in other tasks that appropriately support the functioning of the program as determined by the Program Manager or other supervisory personnel.

-Experience: Two years experience working with teen population.
-Residential programming experience working with at risk youth (or juvenile offenders) preferred.
+Experience: Two years post-graduate experience working with teen population.
+Residential programming experience working with at-risk youth (or juvenile offenders) preferred.

 • Must maintain a valid Driver’s License and an acceptable driving record.